jsorrell/CarpetSkyAdditions/docs/en_us/installation.md

 *Defaults to true*

-When `true`, the default SkyBlock settings are enabled when first starting a SkyBlock world.
+When `true`, the default SkyBlock settings are enabled when first starting a world with `SkyBlock` generation.